 Amazon SageMaker Savings Plans offer a flexible usage-based pricing model for Amazon SageMaker in exchange for a commitment to a consistent amount of usage (measured in $/hour) for a one- or three-year term.
 Amazon SageMaker Savings Plans provide the most flexibility and help to reduce your costs by up to 64%.
-These plans automatically apply to eligible SageMaker ML instance usages including SageMaker Studio Notebooks, SageMaker On-Demand Notebooks, SageMaker Processing, SageMaker Data Wrangler, SageMaker Training, SageMaker Real-Time Inference, and SageMaker Batch Transform regardless of instance family, size, or region.
-For example, you can change usage from a CPU instance ml.c5.xlarge running in US East (Ohio) to a ml.Inf1 instance in US West (Oregon) for inference workloads at any time and automatically continue to pay the Savings Plans price.
+These plans automatically apply to eligible SageMaker ML instance usages, including SageMaker Studio notebooks, SageMaker On-Demand notebooks, SageMaker Processing, SageMaker Data Wrangler, SageMaker Training, SageMaker Real-Time Inference, and SageMaker Batch Transform regardless of instance family, size, or Region.
+For example, you can change usage from a CPU instance ml.c5.xlarge running in US East (Ohio) to an ml.Inf1 instance in US West (Oregon) for inference workloads at any time and automatically continue to pay the Savings Plans price.

 Q: Why should I use Amazon SageMaker Savings Plans?

-If you have a consistent amount of Amazon SageMaker instance usage (measured in $/hour), and use multiple SageMaker components or expect your technology configuration (e.g. instance family, region) to change over time, SageMaker Savings Plans make it simpler to maximize your savings while providing flexibility to change the underlying technology configuration based on application needs or new innovation.
-The Savings Plans rate apply automatically to all eligible ML instance usage with no manual modifications required.
+If you have a consistent amount of Amazon SageMaker instance usage (measured in $/hour) and use multiple SageMaker components or expect your technology configuration (such as instance family, or Region) to change over time, SageMaker Savings Plans make it simpler to maximize your savings while providing flexibility to change the underlying technology configuration based on application needs or new innovation.
+The Savings Plans rate applies automatically to all eligible ML instance usage with no manual modifications required.

 Q: How can I get started with Amazon SageMaker Savings Plans?

-You can get started with Savings Plans from AWS Cost Explorer in the management console or by using the API/CLI.
-You can easily make a commitment to Savings Plans by using the recommendations provided in AWS Cost Explorer, to realize the biggest savings.
-The recommended hourly commitment is based on your historical On Demand usage and your choice of plan type, term length, and payment option.
-Once you sign up for a Savings Plan, your compute usage will automatically be charged at the discounted Savings Plans prices and any usage beyond your commitment will be charged at regular On Demand rates.
+You can get started with Savings Plans from AWS Cost Explorer in the AWS Management Console or by using the API/CLI.
+You can easily make a commitment to Savings Plans by using the recommendations provided in AWS Cost Explorer to realize the biggest savings.
+The recommended hourly commitment is based on your historical On-Demand usage and your choice of plan type, term length, and payment option.
+Once you sign up for a Savings Plan, your compute usage will automatically be charged at the discounted Savings Plans prices and any usage beyond your commitment will be charged at regular On-Demand rates.

 Q: How are Savings Plans for Amazon SageMaker different from Compute Savings Plans for Amazon EC2?

 The difference between Savings Plans for Amazon SageMaker and Savings Plans for EC2 is in the services they include.
-SageMaker Savings Plans is only applicable to SageMaker ML Instance usage.
+SageMaker Savings Plans apply only to SageMaker ML Instance usage.

 Q: How do Savings Plans work with AWS Organizations/Consolidated Billing?